takurooo/Keras-Fully-Convolutional-Networks-for-Semantic-Segmentation/README.md

 # Usage
 ## Training
+1 Create a new folder and put training and validation data.
-1 Write training config in "args.json".
+2 Write training config in "args.json".
-2 `python train.py`
+3 `python train.py`
-3 Start training.
+4 Start training.

 ## Prediction
+1 Create a new folder and put test data.
-1 Write predict config in "args.json".
+2 Write predict config in "args.json".
-2 `python predict.py`
+3 `python predict.py`
-3 Start prediction and show result images.
+4 Start prediction and show result images.

 # Results